bajodel/mikrotik-cloudflare-dns/README.md

 # Script Setup - Variables required in the RouterOS script

-At the top of the script, there is a Vector of Parameters definition (`ParamVect`) where you can define if you want to update a single Dns Record or multiple ones by populating one or more stanzas.
+At the top of the script, there is a parameters definition Vector (`ParamVect`) where you can define if you want to update a single Dns Record or multiple ones by populating one or more stanzas.

 Each of them must have their own: